Swarm-Systems-Lab/pprz-py-plotter/README.md

     └── TIMESTAMP.npy
 ```

-Where every file is a variable inside the message, plus the `TIMESTAMP` variable extracted from the `.data` file.
+Where every file is a variable inside the message, plus the `TIMESTAMP` variable.
+The `TIMESTAMP` variable **is NOT** part of the messages, it is extracted from the actual timestamp recorded by Paparazzi written into the `.data` file.

 ### Use of .npy files